brianide/markovelli/README.md

 =====
-Tuples can be added directly to a MarkovChain object, but Markovi currently also provides an abstract Feeder class, as well as an example NameFeeder concrete class, which can be used to make the process subtantially easier.
+Tuples can be added directly to a MarkovChain object, but Markovi currently also provides an abstract Feeder class, as well as an example NameFeeder concrete class, which can be used to make the process substantially easier.

 The following example, a simple name generator, will print ten names based on a newline-separated list of source names, *names.txt:*

-	/* Instatiate a MarkovChain and feed it some source names */ MarkovChain<Character> nameGenerator = new MarkovChain<>(3);
+	/* Instiatate a MarkovChain and feed it some source names */ MarkovChain<Character> nameGenerator = new MarkovChain<>(3);
 	InputStream names = Utils.getResourceAsStream("names.txt");
 	new NameFeeder(nameGenerator).feed(names);